 Why Avoid Legumes

 There is some controversy about G6PD Deficient people avoiding legumes.
-In order to address this issue, I will first discuss varying degrees of hemolysis.
+In 2017 a new medical report was published that in large part proved that legumes cause severe hemolysis answering the question why avoid legumes.
+This report is a very important, life changing paper.
+In order to address this issue in more depth, I will first discuss varying degrees of hemolysis.

 Most doctors and other medical professionals see hemolysis in G6PDD patients as an all or nothing problem.
 If you don’t hemolyze badly enough to send you to the hospital, you’re fine.
 I strongly disagree with this for the following reasons: